Tiago-Reboucas/programing-excercices/README.md

-# programing-excercices
+# Programing Excercices
-Programing/mathematical problems to solve
+Programing/mathematical problems to solve:
+ - Multiples of 3 or 5